Index

 - People living in more deprived areas are likely to have poorer access to healthcare and other services.
 The circumstances people live in can make it harder to live healthily, and psychosocial stress leads to physical harm.
 The prevalence of smoking, poor diet, physical inactivity, stress, etc tend to be higher for people living in more deprived areas.
 Barriers to health improvement may include financial barriers, transport issues, access to good quality fresh fruit and vegetables, safe parks, as well as other difficulties like getting time off work for GP appointments.

-- Unemployment, financial insecurity, and poverty including food poverty have all increased in Hull since 2020 due the the COVID-19 lockdown and resulting economic impact.
+- Unemployment, financial insecurity, and poverty including food poverty have all increased in Hull since 2020 due the COVID-19 lockdown and resulting economic impact.
 This effect is likely to have a considerable cumulative impact for a considerable length of time.
-However, this is now compounded by dramatic increases in the prices of gas and electricity, and food, and the resulting high levels of inflation in late 2021 and in 2022.
+However, this has been compounded by dramatic increases in the prices of gas and electricity, and food, and the resulting high levels of inflation in late 2021 and in 2022.
 The Bank of England’s base interest rate has increased between December 2021 and August 2023 to reach a high of 5.25% not seen since January 2008.
-The rate decreased in August 2024 to 5%, but the increases has meant substantially higher monthly mortgage payments for those not on fixed interest rate deals.
+The rate started to decreased in August 2024 and currently is 4% (as at December 2025).
+This has meant substantially higher monthly mortgage payments for those not on fixed interest rate deals.
 Increases in costs including a potential increased mortgage cost has affected landlords, and rents have increased significantly in the last 2-3 years.
 These continued high costs will further exacerbate financial vulnerability and poverty, and increase the inequalities gap further for Hull residents.

 - The 2021 Census asked a number of questions which helped identify dimensions of deprivation which allow us to classify households based on education, employment, health and housing characteristics.
 By this measure, Hull would have the 14th worst levels of deprivation in England, with 58.8% of households being deprived in one or more of the four dimensions.
 In all four dimensions Hull has worse levels of deprivation than both the regional and national averages.